 Annapurna Circuit trek 14 days is a classic trek in Nepal.
-The trek is in anti-clockwise direction within Annapurna Massif located in the northwestern region of Nepal.
+The trek is in anti-clockwise direction circling Annapurna Himalayan mountain located in the northwestern region of Nepal.

-Here, you will get the stunning views of Annapurna, Dhaulagiri, and many other peaks.
+Here, you will get the stunning views of Mountains like Annapurna, Dhaulagiri, and many other Himalayan peaks.
 Moreover, you will pass through various landscapes that range from sub-tropical through alpine peaks to an arid semi-desert region of Manang.

 The highest point you will cross during this trek, is the Thorong La pass at 5416m which will be a totally out of the world experience.